speechbrain/benchmarks/benchmarks/MOABB/README.md

 ## 📈️ [Results](#results)

-Here are some results obtained with a leave-one-session-out strategy.
+Here we report some results while benchmarking three popular EEG deep learning-based models for decoding motor imagery, P300, and SSVEP with SpeechBrain-MOABB.

 Performance metrics were computed on each held-out session (stored in the metrics.pkl file) and reported here averaged across sessions and subjects, displaying the average value ± standard deviation across 10 random seeds.